annaesvensson/yellow-help/README.md

 ## How to improve the help

+You can improve the help if something is wrong in the documentation.
 If you want to edit the help in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/help/`.
 If you want to edit the help on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/9-help` folder.
 Here are some tips.
 Look at the help from the user's perspective.
 Check that it is helpful to the user and give practical examples.
 Upload your changes to GitHub, let us know if you need help.

 ## Acknowledgements